dnkrtz/hexmachina/README.md

 -----------
 *Inputs* : Triangle mesh as .stl (binary)

 Given an input triangle mesh, a **tetrahedral mesh** is generated (using TetGen) and its boundary surface is extracted.
 The vertex-based **curvatures and normals** of the boundary surface are computed, as well as other topological information.
 A 3D frame is initialized at the centroid of each tetrahedron.
 The **frame field** smoothness is optimized by maximizing a non-linear energy function, solved using the efficient L-BFGS method.
 Moreover, some case-by-case **adjustments** are made to ensure the field is singularity-restricted.
-After the optimization, the frame field is linearly interpolated to **parametrize** the volume as a piece-wise isosurface, solved using a CG (Conjuate Gradient) method.
-The hexahedral vertices are extracted as integer **isosurface intersections**.
+After the optimization, a volume parametrization is fit to the framefield as a piece-wise isovolume using a CG (Conjuate Gradient) method.
+The **hexahedral mesh** are extracted based on integer isosurface intersections.

 *Outputs*: Saved to disk as .vtk files, which can be viewed in Paraview.
 This includes tetrahedral mesh, curvature cross-field, optimized 3D frame field and the hexahedral mesh.